yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/educationuser-list-schools.md

 doc_type: apiPageType
 ---

-# List schools
+# List Schools to switch an Edu User belongs

 Namespace: microsoft.graph

 Retrieve a list of schools for a user.

->**Note:** If the delegated token is used, members can only see information about their own schools.
+> **Note:** If the delegated token is used, members can only see information about their own schools.
 Use the `...beta/education/me/schools` resource in this case.

 ## Permissions